-There are separate claims denial and approval processes for Health Services Claims (hospital, medical, mental health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), and Life/AD&D Claims.
+There are separate claims denial and approval processes for Health Services Claims (hospital, medical, mental health and substance abuse), Ancillary Health Services Claims (pharmacy, dental and vision), Long-Term Disability Claims, Pensioner's Death Benefit Claims and Life/AD&D Claims.
 These processes are described separately below.
 Please review this information to ensure that you are fully aware of these processes and what you need to do in order to comply.